Anwarr28/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -un *...:copy only new and doesn't exist files to destnaion which also end with ... mv [[:upper:]]* : move all files begin with upper case letter to dir /tmp/u rm *~: remove all file that ends with ~
+cp -un *...:copy only new and doesn't exist files to destnaion which also end with ... mv [[:upper:]]* : move all files begin with upper case letter to dir /tmp/u rm *~: remove all file that ends with ~ mkdir -p: create dirs in path name which doesn't exist